2022 Transformation: Frequently Asked Questions

-As a nominated principal investigator, my affiliation will change between now and March 2021 (the start date of the grant).
+I am an NPI and my affiliation will change between now and the start date of the grant.
 How do I manage my affiliations in the Convergence Portal?

-In the Convergence Portal, you must add all of your current affiliations and identify your primary affiliation.
-You must also include the affiliation associated with your NOI, even if you have not yet started the appointment.
-Therefore, you should enter both your current and your upcoming affiliations.
-You should indicate your current affiliation as your primary one; however, in the eligibility profile, you should select your upcoming affiliation when asked to choose the one associated with your application.
+In the Convergence Portal, include all of your current affiliations and identify your primary affiliation.
+Include the affiliation associated with your NOI, even if you have not yet started the appointment.
+Enter both your current and your upcoming affiliations, indicating your current affiliation as your primary one.
+In the eligibility profile, when asked to choose the affiliation associated with your application, select your upcoming one.

 Is there a limit on how many applications can come from one institution?

 No. There are no quotas or limits to the number of applications from one institution, but research administrators are expected to submit only applications that comply with eligibility requirements and fit the program.

 Why can’t I find an NOI from an NPI from my institution?

 The list of NOIs that a research administrator can view is based on the affiliation the NPI selected in their eligibility profile.
 Before contacting the Helpdesk, please confirm with the NPI that they selected your institution as their primary affiliation in the Participant Eligibility section.